aspnet/AzureSignalR-samples/samples/Management/README.md

 This sample is a console app showing the use of Azure SignalR Service Management SDK.
 It provides two modes:

-- Server Mode: use simple commands to send messages to SignalR clients and manage group member for users.
+- Server Mode: use simple commands to send messages to SignalR clients and manage group membership for users.
 - Client Mode: connect to Azure SignalR Service and receive messages from server.

 Also you can find how to generate an access token to authenticate with Azure SignalR Service.